ajsushanth/Exam-Management-System/README.md

 ## Acknowledgments

-- This project was created as a simple example of an Exam Management System.
+- This project was created as a simple example of an login and registration system.
 - Thanks to the C++ community for their support and contributions.

 ---